rsp0225/Google-Homepage/README.md

 This project is a replica of the Google homepage created using HTML and CSS.
 It uses Font Awesome icons for the search, microphone, and camera icons.

 ## Approach
-To replicate the Google homepage, I first used Google Chrome's Inspect feature to analyze the structure and styles of the original page:Google.
+To replicate the Google homepage, I first used Google Chrome's Inspect feature to analyze the structure and styles of the original page: Google.
 I then decided to break it down into three main components.

 Navbar: This section includes links to About, Store, Gmail, Images, and a hamburger icon.